damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 [organization](https://dev.gitlab.org/gitlab/organization/issues) with relevant
 lines of the master checklist, paste the private email address of the hire in there and /cc @rspeicher, @jacobvosmaer, @patricio, @ernst, @kirsten, and @tiffanie.
-* [ ] Video meeting with hiring manager as first item of the day
-* [ ] Buddy to schedule call for first day
 * [ ] Hiring manager is (FILL IN WITH @ HANDLE), buddy is (FILL IN WITH @HANDLE (Nominate someone preferably in similar timezone but different functional group)), and People Ops is tackled by (FILL IN WITH @ HANDLE).
 * [ ] People Ops: Add entry to availability calendar so the team can see when new people are joining.
 * [ ] People Ops: [Add blank entry to team page](https://about.gitlab.com/handbook/people-operations/#blank-entry) (only the start date and position, use "logo-extra-whitespace.png" for the picture) so the team can see when new people are joining.